yezanting/yezanting.github.io/content/authors/易文翔/_index.md

   - Graduate Students
 ---

-Zanting Ye is a first-year PhD student, interesting in medical image analysis and deep learning.
+Wenxiang Yi is a first-year MEng student, interesting in medical image analysis and deep learning.